Telerivet/cloud-script-example/README.md

 To configure Telerivet to automatically pull changes whenever you push new code to the branch, click the "Set up GitHub integration" link in Telerivet and follow the prompts to give Telerivet to access your GitHub account.
 This authorization is optional when using public repositories.
 However, if you don't configure the GitHub integration, you would need to click the "update" link on https://telerivet.com/dashboard/a/script_modules each time you want Telerivet to pull code from your repository.

-Then, create a Cloud Script API service that is triggered for an incoming message at https://telerivet.com/dashboard/services , and add one line of code:
+Then, create a Cloud Script API service that is triggered for an incoming message at https://telerivet.com/dashboard/services , and replace the placeholder code with the following code:

 ```
 require('ext/example/main');